poojab95/employee-performance-tracker/README.md

 - Added Mock data to the App
 - Installed Reduxtool kit
 - Setup Redux and configured the App
+- Installed Redux Persist and supporting libraries
+- Installed and configured Jest

 - To run it locally - Follow the steps below
         - npm install